Home >> Loans >> Loan Tips

 - If you are on active duty, read the contract carefully.
 The terms may not allow you to take the vehicle out of country if you receive overseas assignment instructions.

 - How much can you afford to pay?
-Remember that the total purchase price includes the cost of the car and insurance.
+Remember in addition to your monthly payment, you are responsible for the cost of full coverage insurance.

 - Talk to a loan officer at FSNB for advice.
 The sales person works for commission and may not have your best interest in mind.